 «Customer Name» does not have any Energy Storage Devices at this time.

-End Option 1.
+End Option 1

 Option 2: Include the following if customer has ESDs and complete subsections 1-3 for each resource.
 When listing multiple resources renumber each resource as 6.3.2, 6.3.3, etc.